expel-io/terraform-aws-cloudtrail/README.md

 The permissions allocated by this module allow Expel Workbench to perform investigations and get a broad understanding of your AWS footprint.

 ## Use Cases
+1. Creating a new AWS CloudTrial for an AWS organization (default)
-1. Creating a new AWS CloudTrail for a single AWS account
+2. Creating a new AWS CloudTrail for a single AWS account (Set [enable\_organization\_trail](#input\_enable\_organization\_trail) input to false)
-2. Creating a new AWS CloudTrial for an AWS organization (Set [enable\_organization\_trail](#input\_enable\_organization\_trail) input to true)
+3. Reuse an existing AWS Cloudtrail for a single AWS account or an AWS organization with all the existing resources deployed in the same account (Set [existing\_cloudtrail\_bucket\_name](#input\_existing\_cloudtrail\_bucket\_name) input to the name of the existing log bucket)

 ## Limitations
-Will always create a new CloudTrail, does not support re-using an existing CloudTrail.

-See https://support.expel.io/hc/en-us/articles/360061333154-AWS-CloudTrail-getting-started-guide for options if you have a CloudTrail you want to re-use.
+Supports new Cloudtrail & existing Cloudtrail with all the necessary resources deployed in the same account (ie does not support environment with cross account resources).

+Please contact you Engagement Manager if you have an existing CloudTrail with a different configuration.

 <!-- begin-tf-docs -->
 ## Requirements